Summer Day Trip to Weeki Wachee Springs State Park

 Tips for planning your day trip to Weeki Wachee Springs:

 • Plan to arrive early, as in before the park opens.
-The park reaches capacity early in the day and once it does, they do not sell additional tickets for the day.
+The park reaches capacity early in the day and once it does, they do not grand any more admission.

 • Pack for a beach day!
 There is a white sandy beach area with a few beach chairs up for grabs, but they do fill up quickly.
 It’s a good idea to bring your own or a beach blanket for the white sandy beach area.